musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 | 10                    |  95.06%                    |  97.45%               |  21                   |

-The three models with the best test accuracy (model 3, 4 and 7) is used for ensemble averaging.
+The three models with the best test accuracy (model 3, 4 and 7) are used for ensemble averaging.
 The f1-scores are given below for these three models.

 ![ensemble-f1-scores](./images/ens-f1-scores.png)

-As it is seen from the plot of f1-scores, each model has a different performance for each class.
+As can be seen from the plot of f1-scores, each model has a different performance for each class.
 Thus and averaging of the logits of these models can improve the accuracy on the test set evaluation.

 By averaging the logits of model 3,4 and 7, accuracy on the test set becomes 98.38% ([source](./ensemble-average-evaluation.ipynb)).
 The reason each trained model has a different epoch number is, during the training, an early stopping algorithm was used.